ginolhac/chip-seq/docs/cli.md

 copy it in the current folder
 `cp TEST/test .`
- `.` is the current folder, `..` is the folder one level close to the root `/` now we have the same file, with same name, one in the TEST folder, one in the current. use the up arrow, you should see 'cp TEST/test .' and change it for
+ `.` is the current folder, `..` is the folder one level close to the root `/` now we have the same file, with the same name, one in the TEST folder, one in the current. use the up arrow, you should see 'cp TEST/test .' and change it for
 `cp TEST/test test2`